Forest1027/Algorithms/src/com/forest/week3/Sort.md

     - Pass through array, merging subarrays of size 1.
     - Repeat for subarrays of size 2, 4, 8, 16, ...
 - No recursion needed

+# Stability
+- A stable sort preserves the relative order of items with equal keys
+- Insertion sort and mergesort are stable.
+Selection sort and shellsort are not.
+    - Insertion sort never move past each other.